oulfr/react-interval-hook/README.md

 A custom React Hook to use `setInterval` efficiently.

 ## Installation
-copy the script in your project for example in hook folder
+copy the script to your project (for example in hook folder)

 ## Usage